JetBrains/marketplace-docs/topics/api-reference/api-reference.md

 [//]: # (title: API Reference)

-This documentation section overviews [JetBrains Plugin Repository](https://plugins.jetbrains.com) API.
+This documentation section provides an overview of the [JetBrains Plugin Repository](https://plugins.jetbrains.com) API.

-Please note that many of the API endpoints are IntelliJ Platform-specific for now.
+Please note that many of the API endpoints are IntelliJ Platform-specific for now, but we are continually improving and expanding it to cover all the relevant products.

 This section covers: